-Lean Six Sigma is an aggressive method for breakthrough improvement in speed, quality and cost.
-When implemented properly, Lean Six Sigma focuses on results, not training.
+Six Sigma is an aggressive method for breakthrough improvement in speed, quality and cost.
+When implemented properly, Six Sigma focuses on results, not training.
 Instead of measuring errors in percentages, you measure them in parts per million (PPM).

 Most newly implemented processes or software applications have error rates of 20-30% (300,000 PPM-2 sigma).
 When the economy turns down or sales heat up, the costs of fixing these defects can easily put a stranglehold on the company.
 The dot-coms learned this the hard way in 2000.

 Over time, these business processes get to error rates of around 3% (30,000PPM-3.5 sigma), but it's slow, expensive, and takes a long time.
 Because you can be profitable at this level, most companies fail to go any farther.
 But failure to "raise the bar" leaves you vulnerable to "quality" competitors.
 The auto industry learned this from Japanese competition in the 1980s.

 What is Lean Six Sigma Simplified?